marthenlt/graalvm-workshop/README.md

     Note: if you intend to install R packages you may need additional dependencies.
     The most common dependency is GFortran, which must be of version 8.3.0 or later.
     See https://gcc.gnu.org/wiki/GFortranBinaries.
-    If the 'gfortran' binary is not on the system path, you need to configure the full path to it in /Library/Java/JavaVirtualMachines/graalvm-ee-java8-21.2.0.1/Contents/Home/jre/languages/R/etc/Makeconf (variable FC)
+    If the 'gfortran' binary is not on the system path, you need to configure the full path to it in /Library/Java/JavaVirtualMachines/graalvm-ee-java11-22.0.0.2/Contents/Home/languages/R/etc/Makeconf (variable FC)

-    Default personal library directory (/Users/mluther/R/x86_64-apple-darwin-library/fastr-21.2.0-4.0) does not exist.
+    Default personal library directory (/Users/mluther/R/x86_64-apple-darwin-library/fastr-22.0.0.2-4.0) does not exist.
     Do you wish to create it now?
-(Yy/Nn) y
+(Yy/Nn) Y
-    Creating personal library directory: /Users/mluther/R/x86_64-apple-darwin-library/fastr-21.2.0-4.0
+    Creating personal library directory: /Users/mluther/R/x86_64-apple-darwin-library/fastr-22.0.0.2-4.0
     DONE
     ```